mr-ravin/mr-ravin/README.md

     - [Mathematical developments in the simulation hypothesis](https://github.com/mr-ravin/mr-ravin.github.io/blob/main/Mathematical%20developments%20in%20the%20simulation%20hypothesis.pdf).
 - 🐍 <i><b>Python Packages</b></i>:
   - 📊 [Ravdec](https://github.com/mr-ravin/ravdec): a lossless data compression algorithm for alpha-numeric data.
 NPM Package: [RavdecJs](https://www.npmjs.com/package/ravdecjs).
-  - 🧬 [BinGenetic](https://github.com/mr-ravin/BinGenetic): a python library to convert binary data (in digital form) to genetic sequences (dna or rna) and vice versa.
+  - 🧬 [BinGenetic](https://github.com/mr-ravin/BinGenetic): an opensource library to convert binary data (in digital form) to genetic sequences (dna or rna) and vice versa.
 - 🎮 <i><b>Indie-Game Developer</b></i>:
   - [x] [RotationWars](https://github.com/mr-ravin/rotationwars): Indie-game developed using **Unity3D** Game Engine with C# programming language in a single day.
 The idea of this multi-player game is "last one standing wins."
-  - [x] [QRGAME](https://github.com/mr-ravin/QRGame) :  An opensource computer game whose entire source code can be stored inside a QRCode.
+  - [x] [QRGAME](https://github.com/mr-ravin/QRGame): An opensource computer game whose entire source code can be stored inside a QRCode.
   - [x] [Blocks-N-Head](https://github.com/mr-ravin/blocks-n-head): An opensource game built with **GoDot Game Engine**.
 In this game the player have to save the character from hitting the Falling Blocks.
 - 👾 Developed two Computer ransomwares (and its antivirus).
 - 📱 <i><b>Indie Android App Developer</b></i>: